 Although most foundations choose to not compensate board members for routine board service—creating or revising foundation policies, overseeing foundation operations, attending board meetings, and more—one size does not fit all.
 For some small foundations, culture and assumptions, or specific strategies and rationales, lead the board to compensate its members.

-Our just-released 2018 Foundation Operations and Management Report shows that just under one-third (32%) of foundations compensate board members for routine board and committee service distinct from any compensation for advisory or staff services.
-Foundations with more assets are more likely to compensate board members, as are non-family foundations.
+Our just-released 2023 Foundation Operations and Management Report shows that roughly one-third (33%) of foundations compensate board members for routine board and committee service distinct from any compensation for advisory or staff services.

 For more on this topic, see Board Compensation: What Is the Right Answer for Your Foundation?